perryrh0dan/passline/readme.md

 ### DefaultCategory

-If this is set to something else then "*" only this category will be used to suggest items.
+If this is set to something else then "\*" only this category will be used to suggest items.
 This can be overwritten by the --category option.

+### Encryption (EXPERIMENTAL)

+Encryption mode.
+When set to `1` only passwords and recovery codes are encrypted.
+When set to `2` the complete vault is encrypted.

 ## Before flight